When You Get Good at Things You Never Felt Passionate About

 That boring, repetitive work?
 It’s the foundation everything else builds on.
 The part nobody sees.
 The part that makes the difference between dabbling and developing actual skill.

-What would you try if you stopped waiting to feel passionate about it first?
+What can you try if you stop waiting to feel passionate about it?

 The Unexpected Reward